 So, if religion is following a system established by other people, then what is spirituality?
 Spirituality is not what you practice.
 It is what you are.
 Instead of putting a label on people, spirituality recognizes that there is only one truth but several paths that lead to it.
 Spirituality is what you were born with.

-As babies and children we feel an innate connection to nature and the universe.
+As babies and children, we feel an innate connection to nature and the universe.
 We act based on intuition and follow our gut feeling instead of making rational decisions.
-We trust in our parents because we feel a connection to them.
-Labels such as skin color, religion, political view or job title don’t matter to us.
+We trust our parents because we feel a connection to them.
+Labels such as skin color, religion, political view, or job title don’t matter to us.
 We appreciate other people for who they are: A fellow spiritual being.
 When we grow up, our parents, teachers, friends, our whole environment starts to imprint itself upon us.
-As children we are naturally curious and susceptible to new ideas.
+As children, we are naturally curious and susceptible to new ideas.
 We soak up every information that comes our way and absorb it.
 At such a young age, we aren’t able to analyze the information that enters our minds, and if it comes from sources we trust, we have no reason to doubt its validity.

 This is how our spiritual qualities are bit by bit replaced by what society wants us to think and believe.
 Children who grow up in a racist environment have a higher risk of becoming racists themselves, children with success-oriented parents probably grow up to value status and money more than deep relationships.

 The same happens with our connection to nature.
 When I was about three years old, I was standing on my great-grandparents’ balcony together with their dog, Max, and I remember watching the largest garden-spider crawling across the tiles.
-I can see it still in front of me, like I saw it back then.
-I was even kneeling down to get a better look at it, trying to be like Max and get my nose as close to it as possible.
+I can see it still in front of me as I saw it back then.
+I was even kneeling to get a better look at it, trying to be like Max and get my nose as close to it as possible.
 It didn’t scare me, I was simply fascinated.
 But later, and I can’t tell you when it happened, I developed an immense fear of spiders.
 Why?
 Because everyone around me was either scared of them and called other people for help to get rid of them, or killed them on their own.
-So in my mind manifested: Spiders are bad, ugly, scary and need to be killed.
+So in my mind manifested: Spiders are bad, ugly, scary, and need to be killed.
 Today I know of course this isn’t true, but they still disgust me and I still need my partner’s help to carry them out of the house.

 How to Recognize Spirituality for What it is

 Then, is spirituality to start liking spiders?
 Well, in a way it is.
 Spirituality means valuing all life, feeling connected to every being on the planet or rather in the universe and the universe itself, and it means finding back to who you really are, not what society has made you.
-As a spiritual being you trust your intuition instead of trusting what society tells you.
+As a spiritual being, you trust your intuition instead of trusting what society tells you.
 You don’t believe in putting labels on people, and you don’t inflict suffering on other beings, neither directly nor indirectly.
 Spiritual beings have a strong connection to their true self without being egocentric or egotistic because they understand that everybody else is their own reflection.
 Hurting others means hurting yourself, and being good to others is the same as being good to yourself.
-You see, spirituality is really not about religion but about compassion, love, understanding and connecting to every other entity and about being one with the universe.
+You see, spirituality is not about religion but about compassion, love, understanding, and connecting to every other entity and about being one with the universe.
 Spirituality is about realizing that it is not the materialistic goods companies try to sell you which matters, but that real wealth can be found only inside yourself.
 If it feels good to you to follow a specific religious path, then sure, go for it.
 Everybody has to find their own path to the one truth.
 But be prepared that at some point your view may transcend the religious veil to discover that everything boils down to universal, spiritual concepts and that religion is not necessary to be spiritual.
 And what about enlightenment?
-We will adress this in another post, so check back!
+We will address this in another post, so check back!